andreadotti/geant4-val-azure/storage.md

 NB: To understand format and possible windows encoding for end-of-line

 ### Add a DB:

+**The only reasonable way to upload a directory I've found is using the azure storage explorer application.**
+This is here for reference hoping to find a reasonable CLI way.

 `az storage directory create -s g4db --name <DBname>` -n => --name
 Single file upload: